 Groucho Marx, Chico Marx, Harpo Marx

-"Horse Feathers" (1932) is a classic pre-Code comedy that follows Professor Quincy Adam Wagstaff as he becomes the new president of Huxley College.
+"Horse Feathers" (1932) is a timeless pre-Code comedy that centers on Professor Quincy Adam Wagstaff, who finds himself taking over as the new president of Huxley College.

 ComedyDramaRomance